uamstar/SNP42XComm/README.md

 This repository contains .NET projects for demonstrating how to communicate with parking lock SNP421/SNP422 produced by SANICA, 株式会社サニカ, and modeling behavior of the lock:

-* SanicaSNP42X -- API for communicate with SNP42X(SNP421/SNP422) parking lock.
+* SanicaSNP42X -- API for communicating with SNP42X(SNP421/SNP422) parking lock.
 * SanicaSNP42XDemo -- A project to demonstrat API SanicaSNP42X usage.
 * SNP42XSimulator -- An emulator used to replace the real SNP42X lock during development.
 * WebSimulateSNP42X -- An emulator based on SNP42XSimulator and can be configured and controlled via webservice.